Aidgigi/InstagramBot/README.md

 * Each subreddit can only have one Instagram account linked to it for free.
 If you wish to add multiple—or even unlimited—accounts to your subreddit, please contact
 [u/Aidgigi](https://reddit.com/u/Aidgigi) about getting a premium subscription to InstaRedditBot.
 * If you wish to have the connection to your subreddit deleted, contact [u/Aidgigi](https://reddit.com/u/Aidgigi) to delete the connection.
+* Since others have asked me; no, you do not need to own the Instagram account you wish to connect your sub to.
+If the Instagram account is private, it also will not work, however PM me and I will manually follow the account you wish to link.

 ## How it Works